sgaliamov/ergo-layouts/readme.md

 ## Custom layout

 In the process of creating the evaluative method, it became clear that none of the existing keyboards would fit it.
-And even the first timid attempt to create a layout that would fit the method gave good results.
+And even the first timid attempt to create a layout gave good results.
 After some number of attempts I came to the following result.

 ``` pre